johnperry-math/AoC2018/README.md

   Determine how the clear land, woods, and lumberyards evolve over time.
+* [Day 19](#day-19-go-with-the-flow): Go with the Flow

+  What are the background programs on your time-traveling device up to?!?
-* [Day 19](#day-19-go-with-the-flow): Go with the Flow What are the background programs on your time-traveling device up to?!?
+* [Day 20](#day-19-go-with-the-flow): Go with the Flow

+  What are the background programs on your time-traveling device up to?!?

 ## Days I completed without doing the example first